jonnor/ESC-CNN-microcontroller/report/report.md

 should be able to learn delta-type features if needed.
 For these reasons SB-CNN was used as the base architecture for experiments.

-The baseline model has a few minor modifications from the original SB-CNN model:
+The baseline model has a few modifications from the original SB-CNN model:
 Max pooling is 3x2 instead of 4x2.
 Without this change the layers become negative sized due to the reduced input feature size (60 mel filter bands instead of 128).
 Batch Normalization was added to each convolutional block.